aMytho/GlimBoi-Docs/content/docs/intro/JoiningChat.md

 ### Step 3

 Enter the name of the channel that you want to join.
 Note that if you have a bot account you still need to join the streamer chat, **not** the bot chat.
-This is the #1 casue of issues in Glimboi.
+This is the #1 cause of issues in Glimboi.
 Join the right channel!

 ### Moving on...

 Glimboi will save every channel you join.
 You can save an unlimited amount of channels.
-One channel can be set to autojoin when you load the chat page.
+One channel can be set to auto-join when you load the chat page.
 Channels can also be removed.

-Although you can join any channel you are still responsible for what your bot does.
-The bot is still a Glimesh account, you can be banned just like any other user.
+Although you can join any channel, you are still responsible for what your bot does.
+The bot is still a Glimesh account.
+You can be banned just like any other user.

 ### Help

 Need some assistance?
-You can recieve support at -
+You can receive support at -
 - [Twitter DM](https://twitter.com/MythoGM)
 - Discord DM Mytho#1108
 - [Glimesh.tv/Mytho](https://glimesh.tv/Mytho)